centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-poller/using-packages.md

     type: poller
     address: 192.168.0.2

-    Do you want to register this server with those informations ? (y/n)y
+    Do you want to register this server with those information ? (y/n)y
     ```

 You will receive the validation of the Centreon central or the Remote Server server: